Department of Psychology, University of Arizona

 Bedford, F. L. (1995) Constraints on perceptual learning: Objects and dimensions.
 Cognition, 54, 253-297.
 Article (pdf) (Important article which presents my theory on the McCollough Effect and other contingent aftereffects and how they are connected to prism adaptation in a unified theory of how experience changes perception.)

 Bedford, F. L. (1994) Of computer mice and men.
 Cahiers de Psychologie Cognitvies/ Current Psychology of Cognition, 13, 405-426.
-Article (pdf) (This article uses an empirical paradigm of writing on a digitizing table, which works like a computer mouse, to better explore adaptation to visual-motor distortions.
+Article (pdf) (This article uses an empirical paradigm of writing on a digitizing table, which works like a computer mouse, to better explore adaptation to visual-motor distortion in 2-D space rather than 1-D .
 One question addressed is whether dimensions of space are independent of one another.)

 Bedford, F. L. (1993) Perceptual and Cognitive Spatial Learning.
 Journal of Experimental Psychology: Human Perception and Performance, 19, 517-530.
-Article (pdf) (Shows how different patterns of generalization and learning occur in two different spatial learning mechanisms- one genuine perceptual adaptation and the other a more cognitive system.
-More on linear constraints in perceptual adaptation.)
+Article (pdf) (Shows how different patterns of generalization and learning occur in two different spatial learning mechanisms- one genuine perceptual adaptation and the other reflecting a more cognitive system.
+And more on linear constraints in perceptual adaptation.)

 Bedford, F. (1993) Perceptual Learning.
 In D. Medin (Ed.)
 The Psychology of Learning and Motivation, 30, 1-60.
 Article (pdf) (Important chapter which lays out my theories of how learning affecting perception compares to other learning processes and what genuine perceptual change is.
 Empirical results from different paradigms summarized.
 Also covers my Kleinian transformation geometry work in spatial adaptation and what happens when trying adapting to mappings that are many to one and distort the topology of space.)

-Bedford, F. L. (1989) Constraints on learning new mappings between perceptual dimensions.
+Bedford, F. L. Constraints on learning new mappings between perceptual dimensions.
 Journal of Experimental Psychology: Human Perception and Performance, 15, 232-248.
-Article NOTE: THIS LINK WILL BE REPAIRED SHORTLY.
-CONTACT AUTHOR IF UNAVAILABLE.
+Article NOTE: link may be broken.
 (Shows how space adaptation is not learning a list of visual-motor associations and how there is a preference for linear mappings between visual space and proprioceptive space.)